Questions?

 Healthy Farms Clean Water

 Federal funding issued through the American Rescue Plan Act (ARPA) is available to help McKenzie River community members re-establish functioning septic systems and protect the river from pollution including bacteria, viruses, and chemicals which can harm fish, wildlife, plants and people.
-To leverage this funding, EWEB has partnered with the Oregon Department of Environmental Quality, Lane County, and other agencies to replace or repair septic systems for homeowners either affected by the Holiday Farm Fire and/or located above EWEB's drinking water intake at Hayden Bridge.
+To leverage this funding, EWEB has partnered with Lane County and Business Oregon to replace or repair septic systems for homeowners and properties affected by the Holiday Farm Fire.

-To receive Septic System Grant funding through ARPA, applicants must meet the following criteria:
+To receive Septic System Grant funding, applicants must meet the following criteria:

-- The property must be located within the Holiday Farm Fire perimeter and have sustained structural damage or destruction, or
+- The property must be located within the Holiday Farm Fire perimeter.

 - If not completed by the property owner, septic system repairs or installation must be completed by a Licensed Onsite System Installer, certified by the DEQ.